Tannin: What is it?

 Yes, tannin brings the bacterial flora back to its natural equilibrium, and at high concentrations it can be defined as a real natural antibacterial.

-Recent university researches demonstrated that tannin contained in vegetable tanned leather has a potent antibacterial action, eliminating more than 99% of the bacteria it comes into contact with.
+Recent university researches demonstrated that tannin contained in vegetable tanned leather can eliminate more than 99% of the bacteria it comes into contact with.

-In our daily life, this translates into a selective antibacterial action that particularly affects the bacteria responsible for the bad odor inside the footwear.
+In our daily life, this translates into a concrete action that particularly affects the bacteria responsible for the bad odor inside the footwear.

-Unlike the common disinfectants and deodorants for shoes, the tannins action is not temporary but permanent.
+Unlike the common disinfectants and deodorants for shoes, the tannins action is not temporary but long-lasting in time.
 It also takes place in harmony with the natural physiological processes of the foot.